-Experimental paradigm.
-During both experiments (fMRI, MEG), subjects were presented with images of the same object categories in three types of depiction (photographs, drawings, sketches).
-Depiction types were not mixed within runs but presented in separate runs to avoid carryover effects of consecutive presentation of the same object in different types of depiction.
-Participants were instructed to maintain fixation at the center of the screen indicated by a fixation cross during the whole experiment (Fig. 1b,c).
+During both sessions (fMRI, MEG), subjects were presented with images of the same object categories in three types of depiction (photos, drawings, sketches).
+Depiction types were not mixed within runs but presented in separate runs to avoid carry-over effects of consecutive presentation of the same object in different types of depiction.
+Participants were instructed to maintain fixation at the center of the screen indicated by a fixation cross during the whole experiment (Fig. 1b-c).

-Stimuli were presented at the center of the screen overlaid with a semitransparent crosshair fixation cross (Thaler et al., 2013), which subtended 0.63° in the fMRI experiment and 0.5° of visual angle in the MEG experiment.
+Stimuli were presented at the center of the screen overlaid with a semi-transparent crosshair fixation cross (Thaler et al., 2013), which subtended 0.63° in the fMRI session and 0.5° of visual angle in the MEG session.
 The individual stimulus size was manually adjusted before the experiment such that the area an object image occupied on the screen was approximately equal for all object images.
-Hence, the stimulus size could vary across object images, and one object image subtended on average 4.34° (range = [2.97°, 5.85°]) in the fMRI experiment and 6.15° of visual angle (range = [4.21°, 8.25°]) in the MEG experiment.
+Hence, the stimulus size could vary across object images, and one object image subtended on average 4.34° (Range = [2.97°, 5.85°]) in the fMRI session and 6.15° of visual angle (Range = [4.21°, 8.25°]) in the MEG session.

 Stimulus presentation timings were adjusted to the specifics of the imaging modality.
-In the MRI experiment, each stimulus was presented for 500 ms followed by an interstimulus interval (ISI) of 2500 ms (total trial duration 3 s).
-In the MEG experiment, each stimulus was presented for 450 ms followed by an ISI, which was randomly sampled from a range of values between 250 and 450 ms in steps of 50 ms to reduce effects of phase synchronization (average total trial duration 800 ms).
+In the MRI, each stimulus was presented for 500ms followed by an interstimulus interval (ISI) of 2500ms (total trial duration 3s).
+In the MEG, each stimulus was presented for 450ms followed by an ISI which was randomly sampled from a range of values between 250ms to 450ms in steps of 50ms to reduce effects of phase synchronization (average total trial duration 800ms).

-In both experiments, stimulus presentations were interleaved with catch trials in which participants were instructed to respond to a given stimulus, to keep the subjects alert.
-In the MRI experiment, participants were instructed to respond with a button press when the fixation cross turned red.
-In the MEG experiment, they were instructed to respond to a paperclip stimulus (which was presented in the type of depiction of the corresponding run, e.g., as a drawing) and to blink, to reduce blinking artifacts during the experimental trials.
-In the MRI experiment, the ISI for catch trials was equal to the ISI of experimental trials (total trial duration 3 s).
-Catch trials in the MEG experiment were followed by a longer ISI (range of values between 1050 and 1250 ms in steps of 50 ms) to give participants time to respond and for the MEG signal to return back to baseline after the blink (average total trial duration 1600 ms).
+In both sessions, stimulus presentations were interleaved with catch trials in which participants were instructed to respond to a given stimulus, in order to keep the subjects alert.
+In the MRI, participants were instructed to respond with a button press when the fixation cross turned red.
+In the MEG, they were instructed to respond to a paperclip stimulus (which was presented in the type of depiction of the corresponding run e.g., as a drawing) and to blink, in order to reduce blinking artifacts during the experimental trials.
+In the MRI, the ISI for catch trials was equal to the ISI of experimental trials (total trial duration 3s).
+Catch trials in the MEG were followed by a longer ISI (range of values between 1,050ms and 1,250ms in steps of 50ms) to give participants time to respond and for the MEG signal to return back to baseline after the blink (average total trial duration 1600ms).

-In a given run, each object image of a given type of depiction was presented twice in the MRI and 8 times in the MEG experiment.
+In a given run, each object image of a given type of depiction was presented twice in the MRI and eight times in the MEG.
 Stimulus presentation order was randomized while prohibiting immediate stimulus repetition.
-Catch trials accounted for 20% of the trials in both experiments and were presented after every fourth to sixth object image presentation.
-In total, each participant completed 12 runs in the MRI experiment (four from each condition, randomized in order, total run duration 6 min 16.5 s) and 9 runs in the MEG experiment (three from each condition, randomized in order, total run duration 7 min 44.8 s), resulting in 8 stimulus presentations per image and condition across runs in the MRI experiment and 24 stimulus presentations per image and condition across runs in the MEG experiment.
+Catch trials accounted for 20% of the trials in both sessions and were presented after every 4th to 6th object image presentation.
+In total, each participant completed 12 runs in the MRI (4 from each condition, randomized in order, total run duration 6min 16.5s) and 9 runs in the MEG (3 from each condition, randomized in order, total run duration 7min 44.8s), resulting in 8 stimulus presentations per condition across runs in the MRI and 24 stimulus presentations per condition across runs in the MEG.